Joaquin-Barrera/HaikuDownloader/README.md

 I wrote this because I wanted a way to use yt-dlp without having to jump into the Terminal every time.
 It’s written in C++ using the native BeAPI, so it’s fast, lightweight, and looks right at home on the desktop.
 What it does:

-    Drag and Drop: Just drag a link from WebPositive (or any browser) into the URL field.
+    Drag and Drop: Just drag / copy & paste a link from WebPositive (or any browser) into the URL field.

-    Video & Audio: Pick between MP4 video or audio formats like MP3 and FLAC.
+    Video & Audio: Pick between different audio and video formats before downloading your file.

     Quality Control: Select your resolution (from 144p up to 1080p).